Aquarium of the Pacific | Exhibits | Lorikeet Forest

 For lorikeets, mating and nesting require just as much planning as their feeding routine.
 Lorikeets will travel long distances in an effort to locate a suitable nesting site.
 They typically build their nests in tree cavities, often as high as 80 feet (25 m) above ground.
 Numerous tree hollows are investigated before one is chosen.
 To prepare the nest, they add a layer of wood dust at the bottom of the tree cavity.

 The male will display courtship by arching his neck and bobbing his head, all the while emitting a low whistle.
-The female's interest in mating will depend on how close she is to nesting.
+The female’s interest in mating will depend on how close she is to nesting.
 Once mating has occurred, the female lays a clutch, or group, of two or three white, oval-shaped eggs in the nest.
-The eggs are incubated by both parents for approximately 25 days before they hatch.
-Thought to mate for life, a pair of mating lorikeets can produce up to three clutches a season.
+The eggs are incubated by both parents for approximately twenty-five days before they hatch.
+Thought to mate for life, a pair of mating lorikeets can produce up to three clutches of eggs a season.

 A Species In Danger

-Unfortunately, because the lorikeets' diet consists of apples, pears, and corn, they are responsible for a significant amount of crop damage and are considered pests by many.
-In Darwin, Australia, as much as 80 to 90% of tropical fruit crops have been lost to the Rainbow Lorikeets.
+Unfortunately, because the lorikeets’ diet consists of apples, pears, and corn, they are responsible for a significant amount of crop damage and are considered pests by many.
+In Darwin, Australia, as much as 80 to 90 percent of tropical fruit crops have been lost to the Rainbow Lorikeets.
 In New Zealand, the capture of Rainbow Lorikeets is encouraged by the Department of Conservation.
 They pose a threat to other bird species that are indigenous to the area, so they have been declared an “Unwanted Organism” by the Biosecurity Act 1993.
 Pet owners are encouraged to keep their lorikeets in secure caging, otherwise strict penalties are enforced for anyone found releasing a lorikeet into the wild.
 Joining only a small number of species, Rainbow Lorikeets have been added to the Fifth Schedule of the Wildlife Act, meaning they are no longer protected.

-Through educational efforts and by instilling a sense of respect for the beautiful lorikeets, we hope we are able to see their dazzling colors shine through the misty treetops for years to come. top
+Through educational efforts and by instilling a sense of respect for the beautiful lorikeets, we hope we are able to see their dazzling colors shine through the misty treetops for years to come.